jvde-github/AIS-catcher-for-Android/README.md

 <img src="https://github.com/jvde-github/AIS-catcher/blob/152e5460fd938fb701d988f01deccdfa6192443d/media/Screenshot_BoatBeacon%5B1%5D.jpg" width=40% height=40%>
 </p>

-Below you can find a link to the APK file.
-For now I have decided not to make AIS-catcher available in the Play Store, this is too cumbersome for a small and free app.
-The only way to install it is by building yourself or install a pre-build APK file.
+Below you can find a link to the APK file or visit the [Google Play Store](https://play.google.com/store/apps/details?id=com.jvdegithub.aiscatcher&gl=NL).

 The requirements to receive AIS signals are: a RTL-SDR dongle (or alternatively an AirSpy Mini/R2/HF+), a simple antenna, an Android device with USB connector and an OTG cable to connect the dongle with your Android device.